kuserich/wp-scripts/README.md

 ### Configure NPM Scripts

-Add the following NPM scripts to your `package.json`:
+Add the following NPM script to your `package.json`:
 ```JSON
 {
   "scripts": {